illichso/courses/README.md

 Gradle - will be installed from gradle-wrapper
 Node - will be installed by Gradle.
 NPM - will be installed by Gradle.
-Fronted dependenices  - will be installed bt NPM.
+Fronted dependenices  - will be installed by NPM.
 ```

 Run: